PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_vc.rst

    Add collaborators to a repository.

-Two people may share and modify the same repository in github in the way depicted in Figure :ref:`figure-githubcollaborate`.
+Two people may share and modify the same repository in github in the way depicted in :numref:`figure-githubcollaborate`.
 In this figure, the numbers in black ovals indicate steps within individual’s local repository.
-The numbers in white ovals indicate steps involving the remote repository.
-Figure :ref:`figure-githubcollaborate` shows two people start from the same remote repository.
+The numbers in white ovals indicate steps involving the remote repository. :numref:`figure-githubcollaborate` shows two people start from the same remote repository.
 This is not necessary.
 It is possible to clone the remote repository after many modifications have already been made by another person.